nchandra10/argocd-jenkins-app/README.md

 # argocd-jenkins-app
-Jenkins Applicationf for Argocd demo
+Jenkins Application for Argocd demo for k8s deployment of Jenkins and ArgoCD